Appendix B — Datasets

 - Alex Cookson’s datasets.

-- Andrews and Herzberg (2012) provides a variety of datasets, which are available here.
+- Andrews and Herzberg (2012) provide a variety of datasets, which are available here.

 - APIs for social scientists provides a variety of APIs that could be used to gather data.